Orders

 Confirmed prices

 When you confirm an order line, its price is locked.
-The price will not change automatically, even if you later adjust the order date or exchange rate.
+The price does not change automatically even if you later adjust the order date or exchange rate.
 This prevents unintended price changes on confirmed articles.

 Partial invoicing